k0b3rIT/decent-kvant/Readme.md

 #### In VSCode (if you have the jupyter plugin installed)
 Select the `gbr_notebook.ipynb` file, and run the steps

-How to retrain the model
+How to train the model
 ---------
 Modify the code to adjust the desired symbols to learn on.
 Then execute the following command.